Restaurant Brighton's guide to

 Even if you live here, a treat away from home can be a decadent delight.
 Whether you’re on the hunt for a pub with accommodation or a five star suite in a sea facing hotel, it will of course be best coupled with some top quality food.
 Here are just a few venues that we think offer the full package if you just want to spend a special night somewhere local.

 The coming together of Ian Swainson’s restaurant, Amarillo, and the beautiful boutique hotel, Drakes is a tour de force.
-Swainson’s career is studded with Michelin stars and while this is still early days for the new restaurant we expect great things.
-The food is a Spanish inspired tasting menu offering both a meat or fish and vegetarian option.
+Swainson’s career is studded with Michelin stars with Amarillo being his first solo venture.
+The food is a Spanish inspired five-course tasting menu with a meat/ fish and vegetarian option.
 This is fine dining without the pretence, with Swainson guiding you through his creative prowess.
 Some of the hotel rooms boast bay window baths with beautiful sea views in which to luxuriate before your meal.
 Then why not end up quietly tucked away in the hotel’s bijou cocktail bar before sinking back into luxuriously deep beds with rich cotton sheets.

 Love good Indian food?
 Love Brighton?
 Combine the two with Curry Leaf Cafe’s rental apartment in the heart of the Lanes.
 This 17th century fishing cottage has three bedrooms and is fully modernised.
 You’re just a minute’s walk from the sea and directly above one of Brighton’s most loved Indian restaurants.
 You’ll also get 15% off your food bill while staying there.
 The apartment sleeps six in total, perfect for parties looking to bed and bhaji by the sea.